How to Win Your Personal Injury Claim

 Joseph Matthews, Attorney

-Dealing with insurance companies and lawyers when filing a personal injury claim can feel like another accident is in the offing.
-But you can handle a claim yourself -- and save hundreds or thousands of dollars in the process.
+When you’ve been hurt in an accident, dealing with insurance companies and lawyers can feel exhausting.
+But armed with the right information, you can handle a claim yourself—and save many thousands of dollars in the process.

-How to Win Your Personal Injury Claim shows you how to handle almost every accident situation, and guides you through the insurance claim process, step by step.
+How to Win Your Personal Injury Claim shows you how to handle almost any accident situation and guides you through the insurance claim process, step by step.
 Learn how to:

 - protect your rights after an accident

 - deal with uncooperative doctors and insurance companies

 - counter the special tactics insurance companies use